learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Axios.md

   }
 )
 ```
+When using Axios.post(), the `someData` parameter could represent any kind of data that needs to be sent in the request body, such as a JSON object.
+In addition, `res` is a JSON object that encapsulates the entire response and `err` is a similar JSON object for the error.
+Usually, `res` has the following attributes:

+* `res.status`, the HTTP response code such as 404, 200, 500, etc.
+* `res.statusText`, the text of the HTTP response code such as 'OK', 'PAGE NOT FOUND, 'INTERNAL SERVER ERROR', etc.
+* `res.data`, the actual information request contained in a JSON format.
+The format can vary depending on the backend/server response.
+* `res.headers`, the headers of the response that usually instruct the browser or receiver to perform a certain protocol/instruction.
+* `res.request`, is the is the request that generated this response.
+It is the last ClientRequest instance in node.js and an XMLHttpRequest instance in the browser.

 Along with `.get()` and `.post()`, Axios also supports `.put()`, `.patch()`, `.delete()`, and the entirety of the HTTP request frameworks.